sungyoon-lee/sungyoon-lee/README.md

 ### Hi there 👋

-My research goal is to build a robust and reliable deep learning system based on an understanding of deep learning to solve important problems and develop technologies that can benefit people and society.
+My research goal is to build a robust and reliable intelligent system based on an understanding of deep learning to solve important problems and develop technologies that can benefit people and society.

 ### Research Experience 🔍
 - AI Research Fellow in the Center for AI and Natural Sciences, Korea Institute for Advanced Study (KIAS) (Sep, 2021-)